The best things to do in Florence, the famous and artistic capital of Tuscany.

 2. See Michaelangelo’s David At Galleria dell’Accademia

 Unless you’re an avid art fan, David is the most worthwhile artwork to see here.
+I personally had my fill of art at the Uffizi Gallery, so I just came here to wander for a bit and admire the David.

 3. Visit The Gucci Museum